kanboard/kanboard/doc/installation.markdown

 .
 ├── .htaccess -> ../kanboard/.htaccess
 ├── assets -> ../kanboard/assets
+├── favicon.ico -> ../kanboard/favicon.ico
 ├── index.php -> ../kanboard/index.php
 └── jsonrpc.php -> ../kanboard/jsonrpc.php
 ```

 The `.htaccess` is optional because its content can be included directly in the Apache configuration.

+You can also define a custom location for the plugins and files folders by changing the [config file](config.markdown).

 Security
 --------